Cryptosporidium

-Cryptosporidium, sometimes called crypto, is an apicomplexan genus of alveolates which are parasites that can cause a respiratory and gastrointestinal illness (cryptosporidiosis) that primarily involves watery diarrhea (intestinal cryptosporidiosis), sometimes with a persistent cough (respiratory cryptosporidiosis).
+Cryptosporidium, sometimes called crypto, is an apicomplexan genus of alveolates that are parasites that can cause a respiratory and gastrointestinal illness (cryptosporidiosis) that primarily involves watery diarrhea (intestinal cryptosporidiosis), sometimes with a persistent cough (respiratory cryptosporidiosis).

 Treatment of gastrointestinal infection in humans involves fluid rehydration, electrolyte replacement, and management of any pain.
 For cryptosporidiosis, supportive treatment and symptom management are the primary treatments for immunocompetent individuals.
 Anti-diarrheal medication, such as Loperamide, may be effective in slowing the rate of diarrhea.
 Nitazoxanide is the only drug approved for the treatment of cryptosporidiosis in immunocompetent persons.
 Supplemental zinc may improve symptoms, particularly in recurrent or persistent infections or in others at risk for zinc deficiency.
 Cryptosporidium oocysts are 4–6 μm in diameter and exhibit partial acid-fast staining.
 They must be differentiated from other partially acid-fast organisms including Cyclospora cayetanensis.

 General characteristics

 Cryptosporidium causes cryptosporidiosis, an infection that may present as a diarrhea, sometimes with a persistent cough in immunocompetent hosts.
 Other apicomplexan pathogens of humans include the malaria parasite Plasmodium and the toxoplasmosis parasite Toxoplasma.
 Unlike Plasmodium, which transmits via a mosquito disease vector, and Toxoplasma which needs a feline as definitive host, Cryptosporidium does not use a vector, and is capable of completing its lifecycle within a single host.
 It results in cyst stages that are excreted in feces or through inhalation of coughed on fomites and are capable of transmission to a new host.

 A number of species infect mammals.
 In humans, the main causes of disease are C. parvum and C. hominis (previously C. parvum genotype 1).
 C. canis, C. felis, C. meleagridis, and C. muris can also cause disease in humans.

 Cryptosporidiosis is typically an acute, short-term infection, but can recur through reinfection in immunocompetent hosts, or become severe or life-threatening in immunocompromised individuals.
 In humans, it remains in the lower intestine and may remain for up to five weeks.
 The parasite is transmitted by environmentally hardy cysts (oocysts) that, when ingested, remain in the small intestine and cause an infection of intestinal epithelial tissue.
 Transmission by ingestion or inhalation of coughed-on fomites is a second, less likely route of infection.

 The genome of C. parvum, sequenced in 2004, was found to be unusual amongst eukaryotes in that the mitochondria seem not to contain DNA.
 A closely related species, C. hominis, has also had its genome sequenced.